edgelesssys/contrast/docs/docs/examples/vault.md

 It’s important to clarify that the LUKS encryption of the block device is primarily a convenience feature, enabling persistent storage at the filesystem level on confidential virtual machines.
-The primary and security-relevant encryption mechanism remains Vault’s own sealing process, which provides cryptographic protection of secrets—even in the event that the underlying storage is compromised.d.
+The primary and security-relevant encryption mechanism remains Vault’s own sealing process, which provides cryptographic protection of secrets—even in the event that the underlying storage is compromised.

 Because the `workload-secret-seed` is derived from the associated `workloadSecretID`, any change to the `workloadSecretID` after the block device has been initialized will result in deriving an invalid encryption key,